Kilo-Org/docs/blog-posts/why-mcps-are-the-missing-piece.md

 ![alt text](../static/img/why-mcps-are-the-missing-piece/why-mcps-are-the-missing-piece.png)

-How many requests to and responses from an AI model are happening on this screenshot?
+How many requests to and responses from an AI model are happening in this screenshot?
 It looks like only one, but it's just a deceitful trick - there are two requests and therefore two responses.
-In first, the model is asked about a new GPU which it doesn't know, so it needs to run a search.
-Search is done by the Claude application installed on my macbook, and then the search results are sent again to the model - in a second request!
+In the first, the model is asked about a new GPU which it doesn't know, so it needs to run a search.
+The search is done by the Claude application installed on my MacBook, and then the search results are sent again to the model - in a second request!

-The AI models are like a really smart person who can only, exclusively communicate through written notes, and there is a someone with hands who actually does the work.
+The AI models are like a really smart person who can only, exclusively communicate through written notes, and there is someone with hands who actually does the work.
 The AI writes "please create a file called `app.js` with this content," and Kilo Code goes "got it" and creates the file.

 ![alt text](../static/img/why-mcps-are-the-missing-piece/why-mcps-are-the-missing-piece-1.png)

-## But How Does This Works?
+## But How Does This Work?

 Every time you send a message to an AI model, the request contains two parts: